LogoFerriteCustom

 2. Run deterministic screening model with explicit boundary guardrails.

-3. Map output to evidence tables (MMPA/KONA/TDK/DOE/IEA/USGS/IEC/ASTM/EU RoHS/ECHA/FAA) and disclose uncertainty where public data is thin.
+3. Map output to evidence tables (MMPA/RSC/TDK/DOE/IEA/USGS/IEC/ASTM/EU RoHS/ECHA/FAA) and disclose uncertainty where public data is thin.

 4. Convert recommendation into executable next step (RFQ, pilot validation, or alternative material path).